Dog tag: Denmark

-Starting in 1985, the individual's service number (which is the same as the social security number) is included on the tag.
+Starting in 1985, the individual's service number (which is the same as their social security number) is included on the tag.

 In case the individual dies, the lower half-tag is supposed to be collected, while the other will remain with the corpse.

 In the army, navy, and air force but not in the national guard, the individual's blood type is indicated on the lower half-tag only, since this information becomes irrelevant if the individual dies.

 In 2009, Danish dog tags were discontinued for conscripts.